The SAGER guidelines

 Heidari, S., Babor, T.F., De Castro, P., Tort S., Curno M. (2016) Research Integrity and Peer Review, 1: 2.

-The SAGER Guidelines are available in seven languages*: Chinese; English; Korean; Portuguese; Spanish; TurkishVietnamese
+The SAGER guidelines are also available in the following languages*: Chinese; English; French; Korean; Portuguese; Spanish; TurkishVietnamese; Persian; Macedonian

 The Sex and Gender Equity in Research (SAGER) guidelines: Implementation and checklist development